 Note: The Garmin Edge 500 head unit cannot Zero Reset your Stages Power meter if the Garmin is also paired to an ANT+ HR , Speed, Cadence, or Speed/Cadence sensor and the sensor is not present.
 There are two ways to remedy this: making sure the head unit is receiving paired to your other ANT+ sensors at the time of Zero Reset initiation or turn off your other ANT+ sensor when Zero Resetting your meter.

 To Zero Reset:

-Rotate your Stages Power one full revolution to wake the meter, then orient it in the 6 o’clock position, click the ‘Calibrate’ function in the Garmin’s ANT+ Power profile page.
+Rotate your Stages Power one full revolution to wake the meter, orient the crankset vertically, then select the ‘Calibrate’ function in the Garmin’s ANT+ Power profile page.

 The ‘Calibrate’ Zero Reset function can be found through this key path:

 Press and hold ‘Enter’ button, to get to the main menu and then follow this key path: Settings > Bike Settings > Bike 1(or whatever bike you’re working on) > ANT+ Power > Sensor Details > Calibrate

 Your Garmin Edge 500 head unit will then return a Zero Reset (Calibration) value of 890 +/- 50 counts.

 Once-per-second recording.
 The Garmin Edge 500 head unit has two data recording options.
 The function ‘smart recording’ purposefully drops data packets when the information looks the same in order to save memory space.
 This is a hold over from when Garmin was building units in a time when on-board memory was much more expensive.
 The Edge 500 has a 55mb of on board data storage.
 This is enough to store 1 month to 6 months of ride data, depending on ride frequency and duration, when using the once-per-second recording option.
 We absolutely recommend recording at once-per-second and downloading more frequently.
 This will ensure you capture the most accurate and robust power data set.